the-isf-academy/making-with-code/content/cs10/unit02/00_act_02/_index.md

 ✅  **This project will be assessed on the following criteria:**
 - **Backend Design [3]**
-    - We can plan the architecture of a Django Model
+    - We can plan the architecture of a Django Model by using appropriate field and methods
-        - All field types are appropriate
-        - Methods are used to improve efficiency and abstraction
-    - We can plan class-based and/or function-based Views
-        - Each View is described in detail
-        - Each View includes a corresponding url path
+    - We can create a clear and accurate data flow diagram to describe how the user interactions with the database
-    - We can use descriptive names to support readability
+    - We can use descriptive naming conventions for code readability
 - **Frontend Design [3]**
+    - We can outline the user flow navigation to ensure a logical user experience
     - We can design a low-fidelity wireframe for each necessary template in the MVP
-    - We can include placeholder text from the Model to communicate the design
+    - We can include placeholder text or example data from the Model to demonstrate how the design interactions with the backend
 - **Success Claims [3]**
-    - We can write clear testable success claims
+    - We can write success claims that are specific, measurable and testable to evaluate the web app
-    - We can appropriately set a Minimum Viable Product goal
-    - We can create tasks to complete the MVP and assign them to team members

-TAKE PITCH OUT OF ASSESSMENT???
+    - We can write example test cases for each success claim to demonstrate how the claim will be evaluated
 - **Pitch Presentation [3]**
     - We can present the Web App idea in a clear, engaging manner
-    - We can design slides that are readable and include appropriate visual aids
+    - We can design slides that are easy to read and include relevant visual aids
-    - We can appropriately respond to audience feedback
+    - We can respond thoughtfully to audience feedback, demonstrating and understanding of their suggestions

 **For each criteria you will be assessed on a score from 0-3.**
 - 0 - no evidence of the practice